AmolDerickSoans/VideoTo360Panorama/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Select 3 short video files
+1.Select 3 short video files
-Set the number of frames you want to skip
+2.Set the number of frames you want to skip
-Click on "next"
+3.Click on "next"
-You can view the console for which frames are being picked and which ones are deleted for being blurred
+4.You can view the console for which frames are being picked and which ones are deleted for being blurred 5.output is stored in output directory

 _For more examples, please refer to the [Documentation](https://example.com)_